colearnr/colearnr/README.md

 ## Did you know?

 Nearly all of CoLearnr was developed by a single [developer](https://github.com/prabhu) who couldn't make the startup a commercial success.

+## Sponsors

+We would like to thank [Jetbrains](https://www.jetbrains.com/webstorm/?fromCoLearnr) for their free IDE license and [Azure](http://azure.microsoft.com) for free credits.